Our Focus on Your Mental Health & Wellbeing

 Our Wellbeing Policy can be located here

-Debbie Field is our qualified Senior Mental Health Lead.
+Debbie Williams is our qualified Senior Mental Health Lead.
 The SMHL champions efforts to promote and support mental health and wellbeing, bringing about strategic change to deliver an effective whole school approach.

 At St Gregory’s we use Trick Box as part of our well-being approach, across the school.
 This is a fun and effective personal development programme.
 Children will be introduced to 24 ‘tricks’, designed to give them positive habits for life.
 The tricks will help the children to build their confidence and communication skills, manage emotions and find solutions to challenges.
 They practise the tricks at school and home.